formulae-org/package-data-js/README.md

 #### Conversions ####

-* Conversion from/to a byte buffer to/from an arbitrary string (Unicode is supported).
+* Conversion from/to a byte buffer to/from an arbitrary string.
+Unicode strings are supported.
 * Conversion from/to a byte buffer to/from a Base64 string.
 * Conversion from/to a byte buffer to/from a hexadecimal string.
 * Conversion from/to a byte buffer to/from an array of integers.